 Next soak them in some water for around 10 minutes to help remove some of the bitterness of the eggplant.
 Drain and dry after soaking.

-Make a paste with 2 tbsp of miso and 1 tbsp of sake.
+Make a paste with 2 tablespoon of miso and 1 tablespoon of sake.
 Stir well and set aside.

 When your eggplant is ready, add the miso and sake paste, and stir until incorporated.
 The finishing touches are a few splashes of sesame oil, and a pinch of sugar or more to taste!